JoshuaDaigle/JoshuaDaigleCV/README.md

 # FAQs

-### Why is Markdown better than a wordprocessor?
+### Why is Markdown better than a word processor?
-Markdown is better than a wordprocessor for multiple reasons:
+Markdown is better than a word processor for multiple reasons:
 * Markdown is easier to update.
 * Markdown is more lightweight.
 * Markdown can easily be hosted online.

 ### Why is my resume not showing up?
-If your resume is not showing up on GitHub Pages there are a few things you can try:
+If your resume is not showing up on GitHub Pages, there are a few things you can try:
  * Wait a few minutes for GitHub Pages to update.
  * Make sure your git changes are on the `main` branch.
  * Confirm that you are on the correct URL.